 Active land management has occurred since Merry Lea came under the ownership of Goshen College in 1980.
-Land management activities, under the guidance of the Director of Land Management, serve to support all aspects of Merry Lea’s mission by identifying, maintaining, restoring and managing for a diversity of native northeast Indiana plant and animal habitats.
+Land management activities support all aspects of Merry Lea’s mission.
+Merry Lea maintains, restores and manages for a diversity of native Northeast Indiana plant and animals.

-This diversity, while important at a landscape level, more significantly provides for the broadest range of investigative/learning experiences to support Merry Lea’s educational mission.
-These efforts are guided by a natural resource management plan that is currently being updated and linked into a GIS.
+This diversity is not only important at a landscape level.
+It also provides for the broadest range of investigative/learning experiences to support Merry Lea’s educational mission.
+These efforts are guided by the director of land management and a natural resource management plan that is currently being updated and linked into a GIS.
 This plan reflects the objectives for each of the 60+ management units, the current status of each unit, a record of historic land use activities, and past and planned management practices.

-Humans play an important consideration in the management of Merry Lea’s land.
-They are recognized as a natural part, not separate, of many ecosystems.
+Human needs are considered in the management of Merry Lea’s land.
+Humans are recognized as a natural part of many ecosystems.
 Given that recognition, Merry Lea’s land base is also managed to provide opportunities for appropriate educational, recreational and product/income activities consistent with the organization’s other mission components.

-Merry Lea’s landscape is part of a larger landscape of northeast Indiana.
-Consultation with fraternal land management partners, such as the Indiana Division of Nature Preserves and Indiana Chapter of the Nature Conservancy, has lead Merry Lea to manage its landscape so as to provide 30-35% in early successional (herbaceous and shrub) native plant communities.
+Merry Lea’s landscape is part of the larger landscape of Northeast Indiana.
+Consultation with fraternal land management partners, such as the Indiana Division of Nature Preserves and Indiana Chapter of the Nature Conservancy, has led Merry Lea to manage its landscape so as to provide 30-35% in early successional (herbaceous and shrub) native plant communities.
+See restoration efforts.